celery/celery/docs/userguide/routing.rst

 The simplest way to do routing is to use the :setting:`task_create_missing_queues` setting (on by default).

-With this setting on, a named queue that is not already defined in :setting:`task_queues` will be created automatically.
+With this setting on, a named queue that's not already defined in :setting:`task_queues` will be created automatically.
 This makes it easy to perform simple routing tasks.

 Say you have two servers, `x`, and `y` that handles regular tasks, and one server `z`, that only handles feed related tasks.
 You can use this configuration::

     task_routes = {'feed.tasks.import_feed': {'queue': 'feeds'}}